1989–90 Area League North

-The 1989–90 Courage Area League North was the third full season of rugby union within the fourth tier of the English league system, currently known as National League 2 North, and was the counterpart to Courage Area League South (currently National League 2 South).
-It would be the last season the division would be called Area League North as it would be renamed National 4 North for the following campaign.
+The 1989–90 Area League North was the third full season of rugby union within the fourth tier of the English league system, currently known as National League 2 North, and was the counterpart to Area League South (later National League 2 South).
+It would be the last season the division would be called Area League North as it would be renamed National Division 4 North for the following campaign.
 The title battle was very strongly contested, but the end it would be Broughton Park who would triumph as league champions despite finishing dead level with runners up Morley, thanks to a far superior points/for against record.
-Both sides would be promoted to the 1990–91 National Division Three.
+Both sides would be promoted to the 1990–91 National Division 3.

 At the opposite end of the table it was a different story, with Stoke-on-Trent being the worse side in the division, failing to gain a single point as they finished last.
-However, Stoke were granted a reprieve as no northern clubs were relegated from the 1989–90 National Division Three meaning they had another season in the league.
+However, Stoke were granted a reprieve as no northern clubs were relegated from the 1989–90 National Division 3 meaning they had another season in the league.